rethinkdb/rethinkdb-rs/4-admin/importing.md

 The `rethinkdb` utility includes an `import` command to load existing data into RethinkDB databases.
 It can read JSON files, organized in one of two formats described below, or comma-separated value (CSV) files (including ones with other delimiters such as tab characters).

-When the option is available, such as importing from another document-oriented database, you should choose the JSON file format.
+When the option is available, you should choose the JSON file format.
 If you're exporting from a SQL database this might not be possible, but you might be able to write a separate script to transform CSV output into JSON, or use the `mysql2json` script available as part of [mysql2xxxx][m2x].

 [m2x]: https://github.com/seamusabshere/mysql2xxxx